Skip to main content

 1. Identify more equitable approaches for outreach to broaden student participation in undergraduate research.

-2. Discuss the value of “tiered-peer mentoring” and the effectiveness of enabling students as mentors.
+2. Discuss the value of “tiered” and “peer” mentoring and the effectiveness of promoting student-to-student and faculty-to-faculty mentorship.

 3. Discover strategies that foster equity and inclusion of diverse populations in research mentoring.